 Jeb has played a particularly pioneering role in three areas of “next practice”:

-Whether through executive leadership or consulting to client organizations, Jeb takes a unique “applied strategy” approach that designs, tests, and institutes the new models and solutions needed translate a strategy into a ‘next’ body of practice.
+Whether through executive leadership or consulting to client organizations, Jeb takes a unique “applied strategy” approach that designs, tests, and institutes the new models and solutions needed translate a client’s strategy into a ‘next’ body of practice in their organization and industry.
 His partners and clients have included national government agencies, major corporations, cities, United Nations programs, the World Bank, private foundations, and national and international NGOs.
-Click here for a full list of strategy initiatives.

 Jeb is the author of Welcome to the Urban Revolution: How Cities Are Changing the World (2009), and a contributor to four books on urban sustainability.
 He has published in Harvard Business Review (winner of the 2007 McKinsey Award for best article) and other peer-reviewed academic journals.
 He established and was a regular contributor to an extensive series of case studies on urban management best practices.
 He is a longstanding editorial board member of the journal Local Environment.